0rnella/ornezola/content/about.md

 ## What do I do?

-I currently work as a full-stack software engineer at Disney Streaming, on the Disney+/Star+ Web team.
+I currently work as a full-stack software engineer at Disney Streaming.
 I consistently dedicate time to helping others in the context of tech, through volunteering, mentoring and open coffee chats.
 I also draw and do DIY around the house.

 ## How (should you refer to me)?